na-na-hi/renget/archive/pmdhelloworld.md

 ```
 The words faded from my sight, leaving me alone - hovering in place by the side of the road.
 The strange conversation with my evolved form certainly smacked of something important - they'd plainly told me that they needed help.
 Unfortunately, they neglected to explain what the issue was, and as far as I could tell, there was no way to give them a call back to get more information out of them.

 However, they *had* forwarded me a set of co-ordinates.
 While I didn't have a clue how this place was laid out, I could see the faint image of a marker overlaid on the landscape in the distance, a little ways out of the other side of the town.
-At the very least I could get a lay of the land while on my way to wherever this Porygon2 was.
-Or claimed to be, at the very least.
+At the very least I could get a lay of the land while on my way to wherever this Porygon2 was - or where they claimed to be.

 ***